espressif/arduino-esp32/docs/source/api/i2s.rst

 int setAllPins(int sckPin, int fsPin, int sdPin, int outSdPin, int inSdPin)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set all pins using given values in parameters.
-This simply a wrapper of four functions mentioned above.
+This is simply a wrapper of four functions mentioned above.

 int setAllPins()
 ^^^^^^^^^^^^^^^^